iskorotkov/chaos-framework/README.md

 - Pods should contain a single container.
 Now it's only possible to induce failures on the first container in the pod, so all additional containers will be ignored.
 - Deployments and pods must be annotated with `litmuschaos.io/chaos: "true"`.
 This annotation prevents Litmus from invoking more damage on your application than expected.
 See [Litmus docs](https://docs.litmuschaos.io/docs/getstarted/).

-## FAQ
+## FAQ and troubleshooting

+Q: All failures don't work.

+A: Check [requirements](#requirements).
+All target deployments and pods must have the matching label `app=<name>` and annotation `litmuschaos.io/chaos: "true"`.

+---

-Q: Network-related failures do not work.
+Q: Network-related failures don't work.

 A: Check if [netem kernel module is available](#windows-10-wsl2-and-netem).